babylonhealth/iOS-Interview-Demo/README_new.md

 At babylon, we firmly believe that **transparency** and **flexibility** are core values that should be present in everything we do, and hiring the best person should reflect that belief.

-That's why we in the iOS team have open-sourced our recruitment process, so candidates know exactly what to expect, all the way to the questions we may ask during a face-to-face interview, and so that the assessment process is fair and square.
+That's why we in the iOS team have open-sourced our recruitment process, for a fairer assessment process and so that candidates know exactly what to expect, all the way to the [questions we may ask during a face-to-face interview](TODO).

-We also aim to be as flexible and inclusive as possible, equally accepting applications from candidates who want to work on-site at our office in London, or who want to work remotely, or who have a limited amount of time to write a demo project, or who have a lot of open-source contributions.
+We also aim to be as flexible and inclusive as possible, equally accepting applications from candidates who want to work on-site at our office in London, or who want to work remotely, or who have a limited amount of time to write a demo project, or who have open-source contributions.

 ### Our expectations

 babylon aims to hire only the most qualified people available at any given time.
 That doesn't mean that a candidate must have several academic degrees or have years and years of experience.
 We value **potential** equally as much as **knowledge** and **experience**.
-Above all, we value the ability to **engage** and **think** on one's own.
+Above all, we value one's ability to **think independently** and to **engage**.
 As effective as they may be, we don't want robots.

 We also want to hire people who are **reasonable**, **professional**, and **fun** to work with.
 After all, they are people we will spend a great deal of time interacting with on a daily basis.

-These are the main areas we in the iOS team will focus our assessment of candidates on:
+As such, these are the main areas the iOS team will focus our assessment of candidates on:

 - Technical expertise
  - Languages (Swift, Objective-C) and platforms (iOS, watchOS, tvOS, macOS)